vektorlab/pyvideo2/content/posts/python_for_scientific_and_high_performance_computing_(4_of_4).md

 Speakers: []
 Tags: [chipy, numpy, scipy]
 ThumbnailUrl: 'http://a.images.blip.tv/CarlFK-PythonForScientificAndHighPerformanceComputing4Of4887.png'
-Title: '"Python for Scientific and High Performance Computing (4 of 4)"'
+Title: 'Python for Scientific and High Performance Computing (4 of 4)'
 date: '2009-11-12'
 ---
 Python for Scientific and High Performance Computing (part 4 of 4)